svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 idea of some day implement some kind of a Lisp.
 However, I didn't want to implement a Lisp interpreter in Lisp, or even in Haskell, it would feel a bit like cheating.
-So instead, the idea is to combine these two newly found interests (MCUs and Lips).
+So instead, the idea is to combine these two newly found interests (MCUs and Lisps).

 The [lispBM](https://github.com/svenssonjoel/lispBM) project is my (ongoing) attempt to learn some about lisp while at the same time